fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 **silent** (`True` / `False` (default)): suppress log.

-**sent_no** (`int`, default is `0`): init value for the progress indicator (has meaning if silent is `False`)
+**sent_no** (`int`, default is `0`): init value for the progress indicator (has effect if silent is `False`)

 **tags**: (`dict(tag, value)`) storage for the tags found.
-Sometimes, you want to split your corpus on several parts (because of its size, for example) and process each part independently.
+Sometimes, you want to split your corpus in several parts (because of large size, for example) and process each part independently.
 With that, you want to get consistent numeration of found tags for the whole corpus.
 In that case, just create an empty `dict` and pass it to this method with every call.
 Each time the method